osi-oswald/react-unify/README.md

 Elevate state and props as component members to define a unified viewmodel and stateless render function.

 ## Example
-Use `React.PureComponent` instead of `React.Component` for instant performance gains.

 ### As single file